 6. Bachelor of Management Studies(BMS)

-Bachelor of Management Studies(BMS) is a three-year undergraduate program which aims to build a foundation and help in advancing your knowledge in business management, organisational behaviour, and strategic decision-making.
+Bachelor of Management Studies(BMS) is a three-year undergraduate program which aims to build a foundation and help in advancing your knowledge in business management, organizational behavior, and strategic decision-making.

 7. Bachelor of Business Studies

-Bachelor of Business Studies is another course which is about learning the depth of business principles, methodologies, and again the organisational behavior.
-This course is so similar to the BMS.
-Business studies at an undergraduate level will cover practical aspects of business and management, integrating academic concepts with real-time applications.
+Bachelor of Business Studies is another course which is about learning the depth of business principles, methodologies, and again the organizational behavior.

 This course will also help you build soft skills like leadership, strategy and decision-making.
 Students who have completed their BBS course can take postgraduate courses like MBS, MBA, MCom, and PGDM.